5

 # Catch some errors and exit with an error message:

-# Warn me in case the OS does some sneaky things like recreate the Desktop
+# Warn me in case the OS has exhibited some sneaky, antisocial behavior,

-# directory or some other untoward behavior I don't know about yet.
+# other untoward behavior I don't know about yet.

-echo "$PROG: $DESKTOP_SYMLINK is not symlink or does not exist."
+echo "$PROG: $DESKTOP_SYMLINK does not exist or is not symlink."\

 exit 1